Jumping the line: How MCP servers can attack you before you ever use them

 Don’t wait for the fix

-Future iterations of the protocol may eventually address this vulnerability, but you need to take these precautions right now:
+Future iterations of the MCP protocol may eventually address the underlying vulnerability, but users need to take precautions now.
+Until robust solutions are standardized, treat all MCP connections as potential threats and adopt the following defensive measures:

 The bottom line: MCP creates a dangerous assumption of safety.
 Until robust solutions emerge, caution is your best defense against these line-jumping attacks.